cutecutecat/QuickPlotJS/README.md

 # QuickPlot.js
 A pure JavaScript library that plots math function on an HTML5 canvas.
 Quick, fast, no bullshit.
 Use as you please.
+Used to make [Mathgifs](http://nwoodthorpe.com/mathgif/).

 ##Features